Here we answer some of your questions about The Retreat. Please contact us if you would like to know more.

 $11,960 including GST.
 This includes accommodation, all meals, and of course The Retreat 30 day programme.

 What are the admission requirements?

 You must be at least 3 days sober off alcohol; and 7 days clean off “P”.
-You must have completed a preregistration completed by a staff member on the phone or in person so we can gauge that you are coming to the right place for you.
+If you don’t think you can manage this, talk to our staff about whether or not you may qualify for “social detox” You must have completed a preregistration completed by a staff member on the phone or in person so we can gauge that you are coming to the right place for you.
 Importantly, you must have a willingness to change.

 What family support is available?

-Furthermore, we organise one-on-one meetings with our CEO for the families and loved ones to help find a solution to problems and concerns going on in their lives.
+If required, we can organise one-on-one meetings with our CEO for the families and loved ones to help find a solution to problems and concerns going on in their lives.
 We are committed to helping families recover because families get sick too.